aclissold/a-swift-summary/README.md

 #### :bulb: `private`

-"To hide implementation details" is the best description of the concept of "private" I've ever read.
+"To hide implementation details" is the best description of the concept of *private* I've ever read.
 It's concise yet leaves no room for ambiguity.

 #### :grey_exclamation: Access Level Propagation